m&a community logo

 2. Create your corporate bylaws

-To move to the incorporation of your company and registering a hedge fund with the SEC and other regulatory agencies in the state, you’ll need to create your corporate bylaws.
+To move to the incorporation of your company and register a hedge fund with the Securities Exchange Commission (SEC) and other regulatory agencies in the state, you’ll need to create your corporate bylaws.

 The bylaws solely depend on a particular hedge fund manager, but usually include: